John Rowland (footballer, born 1941): Later career

 The "Stags" finished ninth in the Third Division in 1966–67, though they only avoided relegation in 1967–68 under Tommy Eggleston after Peterborough United were hit with a 19-point deduction.
 In two seasons at Field Mill, Rowland made 53 appearances in all competitions, scoring 16 goals.
 He played for Tranmere Rovers in 1968–69, playing 26 league games and scoring three goals under Dave Russell's stewardship.
-He then dropped into non-league football with Northern Premier League side South Shields; he later turned out for Derry City.
+However, he did not enjoy his time at Tranmere playing on the slanted Prenton Park pitch.
+He turned out for Derry City after being recruited by former Port Vale teammate Jimmy Hill.
+He left Derry after the club quit the Irish League during The Troubles.
+He then dropped into non-League football with Northern Premier League side South Shields, whilst working as a sales representative for Ben Sherman.
+He later played for Linfield and Coleraine, before returning to South Shields.
+After leaving Ben Sherman, he went on to work for Rolls-Royce in Derby.